joshuajonghankim/hormoz-strait-transit-tracker/README.md

 https://hormoz-strait-transit-tracker-mgveuu9c3itb5fwylswter.streamlit.app/

-A Python-based data analysis tool that tracks and summarizes maritime traffic through the Strait of Hormuz.
+A Python-based tool that tracks and summarizes maritime traffic through the Strait of Hormuz.
 It utilizes the UN Global Platform's Daily Chokepoints API to provide actionable insights into weekly vessel movements.

 ## 🚀 Features